• Skip to primary navigation

 Ingredients & Substitutes

-• Mini cucumbers: or aka Persian cucumbers for that crunchy texture.
-Or substitute with English cucumber or any seedless cucumber with a thin skin.
+• Mini Cucumbers (aka Persian Cucumbers): These are ideal for that crunchy texture and thin skin.
+Or use English cucumbers or a seedless cucumber with a thin skin.

 Dressing

-• Chinese Black Vinegar: is this is a black colored mild vinegar made of fermented black glutinous rice and often used in Chinese cuisine.
-The brand I use is called "Chinkiang Vinegar" and it's sold at most Asian markets in a clear bottle with a yellow label.
-Or substitute with rice vinegar or apple cider vinegar.
+• Chinese Black Vinegar: A mild vinegar made of fermented black glutinous rice.
+I like using the brand "Chinkiang Vinegar" available at the Asian market.
+Or use rice vinegar or apple cider vinegar.

-• Sesame Seeds: toasted kind or omit if you're allergic.
+• Toasted Sesame Seeds: Feel free to omit if you're allergic.

 Expert Tips

-• Use fresh cucumbers that are vibrant in color and are not rotting.
-Older cucumbers will taste slightly bitter and they won't be as crunchy.
+• Use fresh, vibrant mini cucumbers with firm, tight skin.
+Older cucumbers tend to taste slightly bitter and won't be as crisp.

-• Don't skip salting the cucumbers because this makes them crunchier!
-The salt forces the water content out of the cucumbers through the process of osmosis.
+• Don't skip the salting process as this makes the cucumbers crunchier!
+The salt forces the water out of the cucumbers through osmosis.

-• Make sure to rinse the cucumbers of the salt otherwise the salad will be very salty!
+• Thoroughly rinse the cucumbers of salt or the salad will taste too salty.

-• Strain out any excess liquids after rinsing the cucumbers because the excess liquid will dilute the dressing.
+• Strain out excess liquids after rinsing the cucumbers or the excess liquid will dilute the dressing.

 Instructions

-Slice the ends off the mini cucumbers.
-With the side of the knife, smash cucumbers a few times until they’re a bit flattened and broken down the centre.
+1. Smash the cucumbers: Slice off the ends of the mini cucumbers.
+Then with the side of the knife, smash the cucumbers until they’re slightly flattened and split down the middle.
+Don't over-smash.

-Slice cucumbers on an angle into 2-cm thick diagonal strips.
+Then chop the cucumbers on an angle into ¾-inch wide strips.

-1. Then slice the cucumbers on an angle into 2-cm thick diagonal strips.
+1. Chop cucumbers: Then chop the cucumbers on an angle into ¾-inch wide strips.

-Transfer sliced cucumbers to a bowl.
-Add salt and massage the salt into the cucumbers.
-Allow cucumbers to sit in salt for 5-10 minutes to draw out excess liquids.
-Discard liquid.
+Then transfer the sliced cucumbers to a large bowl.
+Add the salt and gently massage it into the cucumbers.
+Let them sit for 5-10 minutes to draw out excess liquids, then discard the released liquid.

-1. Next transfer the sliced cucumbers to a bowl.
-Add salt and massage the salt into the cucumbers.
-Allow cucumbers to sit in salt for 5-10 minutes to draw out excess liquids.
-Discard liquid.
+1. Salt cucumbers: Then transfer the sliced cucumbers to a large bowl.
+Add the salt and gently massage it into the cucumbers.
+Let them sit for 5-10 minutes to draw out excess liquid, then discard the released liquid.

-Rinse cucumbers under cold running water to remove excess salt or it'll be too salty.
+Rinse the cucumbers under cold running water a few times to remove excess salt.

-1. Then rinse the cucumbers under cold running water to remove excess salt or it'll be too salty.
+1. Rinse the cucumbers: Rinse the cucumbers under cold running water a few times to remove excess salt.

 Storage

-• Freezer friendly?
-I don't recommend freezing this spicy smacked cucumber salad since the cucumbers will become mushy.
+• Spicy smacked cucumber salad is not ideal for freezing because the cucumbers will become mushy.

 Pairing Suggestions